misterbl/aircraft-scheduling/README.md

 A 24h aircraft timeline is shown below the rotation table.
 Scheduled service in green, turnaround time in red, idle time in grey.

-The total usage of the specific aircraft for the 24h periode is also showed in percentage underneath the aircraft name
+The total usage of the specific aircraft for the 24h period is also showed in percentage underneath the aircraft's name

 The app uses: